kirstinmeows/creative_coding_blog/directory/for/blog/posts/blog_post17.md

 ## wilting
 <iframe width = "600" height = "442" src="https://editor.p5js.org/kirstinmeows/full/q5Bg4Bc1p"></iframe>
 The tones of grey and blue set a soft but down feel.
 The colour and blob shifts slowly portraying the low energy of sadness and depression.
-Similar to void the muted tones lack energy or intensity, providing a more calm sense of solitude.
+Similar to 'void' the muted tones lack energy or intensity, providing a more calm sense of solitude.